civic-interconnect/agents-monitor-mapping/mkdocs_src/api/parsers.ocd_parser.md

     Path: The resolved Path object of the directory.

 Raises:
-    OSError: If directory cannot be created due to permissions or other issues.
+    OSError: If directory cannot be created.

 ### `run(storage_path: str | pathlib.Path, config: dict) -> str`